Economic regulation policy for water services

 Local Water Done Well is the Government's plan to address New Zealand's long-standing water infrastructure challenges.
 It aims to restore council ownership and control of water services, with strict requirements for water quality and ongoing investment.

-Local Water Done Well is being implemented in three stages:
+Local Water Done Well is being implemented in 3 stages:

 1. Water Services Acts Repeal Act 2024 – This Act repealed the previous Government’s Water Services Entities Act 2022, Water Services Legislation Act 2023, and Water Services Economic Efficiency and Consumer Protection Act 2023.

-2. Local Government (Water Services Preliminary Arrangements) Bill – This Bill will establish the preliminary arrangements for the new water services system, including transitional economic regulation.
+2. Local Government (Water Services Preliminary Arrangements) Act 2024 – This Act establishes the preliminary arrangements for the new water services system, including transitional economic regulation.

-3. Local Government Water Services Bill – This Bill will establish the enduring settings for the new water services system, including complete economic regulation.
+3. Local Government (Water Services) Bill – This Bill will establish the enduring settings for the new water services system, including full economic regulation.

-MBIE is leading policy development for the economic regulation regime, which will be implemented by the Commerce Commission.
+The Ministry of Business, Innovation and Employment is leading policy development for the economic regulation regime, which will be implemented by the Commerce Commission.
 The Department of Internal Affairs is leading broader Local Water Done Well policy development.
+Further information about Local Water Done Well, including guidance and information for councils is available on the DIA website.

 Water Services Policy and Legislation(external link) — Department of Internal Affairs